codewithmike01/vent_db/README.md

  <br>

-> Day 2: I used clauses like Having, Group by , aggregate fuctions etc
+> Day 2: I used clauses like Having, Group by , aggregate fuctions transaction etc

 ## Getting Started